 This science mug shot of Uranus is illuminating if we look at the characteristics abstractly, and with a dash of poetic license.

-But Uranus’ core is both rock and ice, a composition that symbolizes the level-headedness usually associated with earth signs (rock) surrounded by systematic, unfeeling logic, which has been cooled by the intellect (ice); this explains and highlights the contradictive Aquarian trait of being obstinately open-minded.
-This is a fixed sign, and in astrology fixed signs are known for their inflexibility; they do not relinquish control, nor do they relent once they have gained momentum.
+Aquarius is a fixed sign, and in astrology fixed signs are known for their inflexibility.
+They do not relinquish control, nor do they relent once they have gained momentum.
 So with a sign like Aquarius, inflexibility can spiral into radicalism – making them fanatical about an idea or manically fixed on the future.

 Uranus exposes Aquarians to the high altitude of the air element, where abstract ideas thrive, and emotions freeze.
-They live on a planet where feelings are obsolete, and are an intriguing mix of earth stubbornness, emotional unconsciousness, and forced eccentricity that oscillates in detached airiness making them out of reach.
-I hope this has helped many of you gain deeper insight into Aquarius, and made you look at both the sign and the planet Uranus a little differently.
-But keep in mind that Uranus characteristics aren’t just limited to Water Bearers, they can apply to anyone who is Uranus-dominant.
+They live on a planet where feelings are obsolete.
+Uranians are an intriguing mix of earth stubbornness, emotional unconsciousness, and forced eccentricity that oscillates in detached airiness making them out of reach.

-I am continuously fascinated by the correlation between the signs and the planets, and will cover all 10 of the planets, so stay tuned!
-And let me know what you think of this series in the comments below!
+I am continuously fascinated by the correlation between the signs and the planets, and will cover all 10 of the planets, so stay tuned.

 If you are interested in discovering whether or not you are Uranus dominant, or other planet-dominant, mosey on over to my Birth Chart Interpretations for information on how to get your hands on a chart analysis of your very own.